 What is Together for Safety?

-Together for Safety is a National Campaign working for legislation that would enforce Safe Access Zones around all family planning centres / maternity hospitals / health care facilities in Ireland who provide or give information on abortion.
+Together for Safety is a National Campaign working for legislation that would enforce 100 metre Safe Access Zones around all family planning clinics / maternity hospitals / health care facilities in Ireland who provide or give information on abortion.

 What are Safe Access Zones?